ponwork/multicast-checker/README.md

 The project contains 2 scripts:

-- multicast-checker.py : to check the status of the UDP channels in m3u playlist
+- **multicast-checker.py** : to check the status of the UDP channels in m3u playlist
-- multicast-scanner.py : to scan the UDP IP range and find the active streams
+- **multicast-scanner.py** : to scan the UDP IP range and find the active streams

 ## Installing / Getting started

 Both scripts are python3 compatible and use [FFprobe](https://ffmpeg.org/ffprobe.html) and [FFmpeg](https://www.ffmpeg.org/ffmpeg.html)
 Please install: https://www.ffmpeg.org/download.html

-You can simply run the following to see how it works:
+You can simply run the following examples to see how it works:

-* **multicast-checker.py:**
+### **multicast-checker.py:**
 ```shell
 python3 multicast-checker.py --playlist playlist.m3u
 ```